Alethio/pantheon/docs/EthStats/Lite-Network-Health-Monitor.md

 # Lite Network Health Monitor

-Use the EthStats Lite Health Monitor to monitor the health of private networks by displaying real time and historical statistics about the network nodes.
+Use the EthStats Lite Network Health Monitor to monitor the health of private networks by displaying real time and historical statistics about the network nodes.

-The lite version supports in-memory persistence or using Redis to persist a fixed number of blocks (by default, 3000.
-The full version requires PostgreSQL or Cassandra to support persistence storage.
-The full version has a more complex configuration to run the services in cluster mode.
+The lite version supports in-memory persistence or using Redis to persist a fixed number of blocks (by default, 3000).

 View the Network Health Monitor for the [Ethereum MainNet](https://net.ethstats.io)